-Projects Description ISO 30415:2021 The standard issued in May 2021 by the International Standard Organization (ISO) certification: makes it possible for companies, by means of concrete tools, to demonstrate their dedicated to commitment to the enhancement of diversity in the work environment, "Human Resource promoting inclusion and a welcoming corporate culture.
-Furthermore, it has the Management, goal of monitoring and encouraging companies with a continuous improvement Diversity and plan.
+Projects Description ISO 30415:2021 certification: dedicated to "Human Resource Management, Diversity and Inclusion" The standard issued in May 2021 by the International Standard Organization (ISO) makes it possible for companies, by means of concrete tools, to demonstrate their commitment to the enhancement of diversity in the work environment, promoting inclusion and a welcoming corporate culture.
+Furthermore, it has the goal of monitoring and encouraging companies with a continuous improvement plan.
 The project was not yet submitted for a feasibility study.
-Inclusion